jcmcnch/MGPrimerEval/README.md

 snakemake --cores <# of cores> --use-conda --snakefile Snakefile-classify.smk --configfile config/tutorial/config.yaml --until plot_compute_results
 ```

-This will produce boxplots summarizing the percent of environmental sequences perfectly matching individual primers in your environment at 0, 1, and 2-mismatch thresholds.
+This will produce 4 boxplots PDFs (in your analysis directory) summarizing the percent of environmental sequences perfectly matching individual primers in your environment at 0, 1, and 2-mismatch thresholds.
 If you have a small amount of input data, or your environment is without one of the groups, it's normal for some of the plots to be blank.

-Once you verify (at least some of) the plots look good, you can run the rest of the pipeline as follows:
+Once you verify (at least some of) the plots look good, you can run the rest of the pipeline without the `--until` flag:

 ```
 #Activate snakemake and run full pipeline
 conda activate snakemake-env
 snakemake --cores <# of cores> --use-conda --snakefile Snakefile-classify.smk --configfile config/tutorial/config.yaml
 ```

+- Expected output
+- How to use data for improving primers (link to other repo)

+## Running the *Compare* workflow

+- Provide example input data
+- Show output results

 ## Example data (e.g. if you just want to test/verify the functionality of the pipeline on your system)